 Starting in the 1960's, intermittency was explicitly modelled with the help of Richardson - inspired cascade processes.
 One first assumes that at large scales, the fluid is stirred in a quasi-steady manner (in the atmosphere by the solar gradient between equator and poles).
 Since the corresponding energy flux (energy per mass, per time from larges scales to small) is exactly conserved by the nonlinear terms, the latter act to break large eddies up into "daughter eddies", transferring their energy fluxes to smaller and smaller scales until eventually (in the atmosphere at scales of less than a millimetre), viscosity dissipates the energy as heat.
-Cascade models are phenomenological models of this process; the original versions were "toy" models (believed to capture the basic physics while being relatively simple to analyse) in which the parent eddies are large cubes and the daughters are subcubes, with half the parent diameter (see fig. 3a for a schematic).
+Cascade models are phenomenological models of this process; the original versions were "toy" models (believed to capture the basic physics while being relatively simple to analyse) in which the parent eddies are large cubes and the daughters are subcubes, with half the parent diameter (see Fig. 3a for a schematic, Fig. 3b for an anisotropic extension and Figs 3c, d for corresponding multifractal simulations).
 For each daughter, one flips a coin to decide how the parent energy flux will be multiplicatively modulated over the daughter.
-In the simplest (fractal) "beta model" ([Novikov and Stewart, 1964].
-[Mandelbrot.
-1974].
-[Frisch et al., 1978] the daughters occasionally (with well defined probability) receive zero flux, they are "dead", the others have their fluxes multiplicatively boosted just enough to (on average) conserve the flux.
-If the process is slightly altered such that rather than receiving a boost or a decrease to zero flux, the alternative is instead a boost or a decrease to a finite positive flux (the "alpha model", [Schertzer and Lovejov, 1985]) then rather than just black or white (active/inactive, dead or alive), there will be intermediate levels of activity, each one concentrated on a different fractal set with a different fractal dimension: the result is a self-similar multifractal (see fig. 2a which is a continuous in scale cascade).
+In the simplest (fractal) "beta model" (Novikov and Stewart 1964, Mandelbrot 1974, Frisch et al. 1978) the daughters occasionally (with well defined probability) receive zero flux, they are "dead", the others have their fluxes multiplicatively boosted just enough to (on average) conserve the flux.
+If the process is slightly altered such that rather than receiving a boost or a decrease to zero flux, the alternative is instead a boost or a decrease to a finite positive flux (the "alpha model", Schertzer and Lovejoy 1985) then rather than just black or white (active/inactive, dead or alive), there will be intermediate levels of activity, each one concentrated on a different fractal set with a different fractal dimension: the result is a self-similar multifractal (see Figs 3c, d which are continuous in scale cascades).